 - vacant possession is required for substantial refurbishment of the dwelling;

 - the landlord intends to change the use of the dwelling.

 Section 56 of the Act provides that where there is an abuse of the termination procedure in section 34, a tenant may bring a complaint to the RTB that they have been unjustly deprived of possession of a dwelling by their landlord.

 Notice periods for the termination of a tenancy vary depending on the duration of the tenancy but periods of up to 224 days for landlords and 112 days for tenants are provided for under the Act.
 Where there is a dispute regarding the appropriate period of notice to be given in respect of a tenancy or the validity of a notice of termination, or where the tenant does not comply with the notice of termination, the dispute may be referred to the RTB for resolution.

-Where a tenant remains after 4 years, this is referred to as a ‘further Part 4 tenancy’.
+Where a tenant remains after 4 years, (or after 6 years where applicable), this is referred to as a ‘further Part 4 tenancy’.
 This is the beginning of a new tenancy cycle.